singhdivyank/Mobile-apps/Aatmanirbhar Vahan/readme.md

 # Platform used- flutter

-This app is aimed at having a vehicle's details readily available on the number plate in the form of a QR code.
-The vehicle owner uploads all the required documents on a database namely Firebase and a traffic cop can scan the QR code and obtain all the details
+This app is aimed at having a vehicle's details available on a cloud based storage accessible by a mobile device.
+The vehicle owner uploads all the required documents in the form of a single pdf on a Firebase database and a traffic cop obtains all the details by entering the vehicle's registration number

 # UI